How old do you have to be to get a motorcycle license in WA?

 Can I take a motorcycle safety course online?

-There are online motorcycle safety courses available online for a small fee, however, these courses do NOT valid for license or waiver purposes.
-Most online courses are designed for those are interested in learning more about riding a motorcycle and to figure out if learning to ride a motorcycle is right for you.
+There are online motorcycle safety courses available online for a small fee, however, these courses are NOT valid for license or waiver purposes.
+Most online courses are designed for those who are interested in learning more about riding a motorcycle and to figure out if learning to ride a motorcycle is right for you.
 If you are interested in learning to ride, online motorcycle safety courses allow people to learn about riding without having to yet enroll in the hands-on training.
 If you want to be able to take the written and skills test though the safety course you have to attend one of the in-person training schools.
 Here is a link to find an approved school near you: https://www.dol.wa.gov/driverslicense/motoschools.html.

 How long does it take to get a motorcycle license in Washington?